 There are numerous methods of preparing alcohols from alkenes.
 One method which is often used in industry is called direct hydration.
-This involves adding a molecule of water across the carbon carbon double bond (C=C) to produce an alcohol.
+This involves adding a molecule of water across the carbon carbon double bond (C=C) in an alkene to produce an alcohol.
 This method requires a phosphoric acid (H3PO4) catalyst, a high temperature (570K) and a high pressure (65 atmospheres).
 The mechanism for this reaction is shown below.
-The mechanism is similar to the other addition reactions to alkenes and proceeds via three steps:
+The mechanism is similar to the other electrophilic addition reactions to alkenes and proceeds via three steps:

 We can show this direct hydration using the following equations: